Japan Company Incorporation

 ● Preparation and Certification of Articles of Incorporation: Articles of Incorporation are the rules and regulations of the company.
 The Articles of Incorporation are prepared and certified by a notary public at a notary public office.

 ● Transfer Capital: Transfer the capital to the designated bank account.
-The certificate of payment, typically a copy of the bank statement showing the transferred amount, is used as an attachment to the application for the company’s incorporation registration.
+The certificate of payment, typically a copy of the bank statement showing the transferred amount, is used as an attachment to the application for the company’s incorporation formation.

 ● Submit Various Notifications: Provide necessary documents to tax offices and other government agencies.